xingrz/riscv-gnu-toolchain/scripts/toolchain/README.md

 # Modify the environment variables in mybuild.env, see variable description in scripts/toolchain/build.sh
 # No need to set TOOLHOST, it will be guessed by build.sh script
 # Then use the build environment file like this
+# Suggestion for normal development:
+# you can set DOCLEAN=0 and DOCLEANPREFIX=1 : it will clean prebuilt toolchain for each fresh build and dont cleanup
+# build folder for a successful build, then you can goto the build folder, and just go to selected build step folder
+# to build and install such as gcc without a full rebuild -> just refer to the generated makefile steps
 BUILDENV=mybuild.env source ./scripts/toolchain/setup_env.sh
 # Now you can build toolchain now, and overwrite some variables during build like this
 ## eg. I want to change the toolchain version TOOLVER to 2023.04-test1, use 32 jobs